sinsunsan/open-source-architecture-toolkit/toolkit-summary.md

 # Toolkit for open source architecture and collaborative design projects

+This toolkit is originally published on [Bricks, the hub for open source architecture](http://www.openbricks.io/app#!/opensource/architecture/howto)

 Collaborative design, open source architecture are different terms that are not entirely interchangeable.

 We will try to list the common good pratices that can be learned from these new collaborative ways of designing.
 And more generally how to develop new open source architecture projects and the community behind it.